 Biostatistics applies statistical reasoning and methods to biomedical and public health research.
 Our support is vital at every stage of a research project, from study design to publication.

-The College of Medicine – Phoenix Research Office maintains a collection of equipment that provides investigators access to state-of-the-arts instrumentation and monitoring for rodent behavioral studies relevant to translational studies of neurological, neurodevelopmental and psychiatric disorders.
+The College of Medicine – Phoenix Research Office maintains a collection of equipment that provides investigators access to state-of-the-arts instrumentation relevant to translational studies of neurological, neurodevelopmental and psychiatric disorders.

 Biological Irradiator and Imager